Communication

 Diminuer pollution numérique mail

-The pollution caused by emails and email signatures does not represent the majority of digital pollution globally.
+The pollution caused by emails and email signatures doesn't represent the majority of digital pollution globally.

-However, while each email sent has a relatively small impact, the accumulation of all emails sent and received can become significant on a global scale, particularly when considering large enterprises' email activity.
+However, while each email sent has a relatively small impact, the accumulation of all emails sent and received can become significant on a global scale, particularly when considering large enterprises' email activity and the emails per day sent by millions of people.
 By adopting more responsible digital practices and optimizing communication tools, we can all contribute to a more sustainable future.

 • For individuals: Encourage colleagues and contacts to adopt more eco-friendly digital habits.
 Simple actions like regularly cleaning out your inbox, optimizing email signatures, limiting daily email volume, and reducing large attachments can make a difference.